Bernard Preston

 If you are as determined as I am to enjoy a full life, then I am here to help you.
 We are not fanatics but certainly are motivated.

-I am so grateful that both Helen and I are 75, in sparkling fine-fettle and still working at our professions a few hours most days; and have no need for medication.
+I am so grateful that both Helen and I are 75, in sparkling fine-fettle and still working at our professions a few hours most days; and have no need for any chronic medication whatsoever.

 Choice foods